jason137/gads_26/lec02_unix/ex2.md

 7) What makes `less` a safe way to open a large text file?

-8) T or F: `sed` replaces each occurrence of the target string by default.
+8) T or F: `sed` replaces each occurrence of the input pattern by default.

 ### yes computers